divio/divio-cloud-docs/how-to/index.rst

     Add a Django application to a project <add-application>
     Package an application as an addon <create-addon>
     Update an existing addon <update-existing-addon>
+    Log in to a local Django project <log-in-local-project>
     Set up password protection <password-protect-project>
     Interact with your project’s database <interact-database>
     Use Git to manage your project <use-git>